 - Lemons for garnishing

-- Saute onion, garlic, and chilli in olive oil until onion has soften and turned golden.
+- Saute onion and garlic in olive oil until onion has softened and turned golden.

-- Add in tomato, carrots celery, tomato, tomato paste, spices, stock and seasoning and cover with water and allow to boil until all the vegetables have softened.
+- Add in washed lentils, carrots, celery, tomato paste, spices, stock powder, and seasoning and cover with water and allow to boil until all the vegetables have softened.

 - Once the vegetables are soft, blend the contents of the pot.